Sigmmma/c20/src/content/h2/guides/map-making/level-creation/blender-level-modeling/blender-prep/readme.md

 ![](D.jpg "The Modeling tab is at the top of the editor window.")

 ## Clip start and end
 The scale at which Halo levels are modeled is quite large.
 By default, Blender scenes have a viewport [clipping range][wiki-clipping] of `0.01 m` to `1000 m`.
 This means that parts of your model may be cut off when zooming out to large scales.
-Blender's clipping distances can be adjusted in the View settings pane (press <kbd>N</kbd> and select the View tab).
+Blender's clipping distances can be adjusted in the View settings pane (press {% key "N" /%} and select the View tab).

 A x100 range of `1 m` to `100 000 m` works well for large outdoor maps: